MR-4-Code/smart_barcode_reader/README.md

 ```

 ### Steps:
-1. Wrap your widget tree with `SmartBarCodeScannerWidget`.
+1. Wrap your widget tree with `SmartBarCodeReaderWidget`.
 2. Provide an `onBarcodeDetected` callback to handle detected barcodes.
 3. Optionally, configure `SmartBarCodeReaderOptions` for custom settings.